input-output-hk/essential-cardano-content/content/glossary/ledger.md

 image_text: ""
 ---

-**Ledger:** a database of blockchain records.
+A database of blockchain records.
 On Cardano, more than 3,000 stake pools distributed worldwide operate and maintain this ledger.